South America Plant Protein Ingredients Market Size and Share

 • February 2021: DuPont's Nutrition & Biosciences and the ingredient company IFF announced their merger in 2021.
 The combined company will continue to operate under the name IFF.
 The complementary portfolios give the company leadership positions within a range of ingredients, including soy protein.

-South America Plant Protein Ingredients Market
+Table of Contents for South America Plant Protein Ingredients Industry Report

 1. EXECUTIVE SUMMARY & KEY FINDINGS